Syria–Turkey relations

-Turkey–Syria relations are the relations between Turkey and the Syrian Arab Republic.
+Turkey–Syria relations are the relations between the Republic of Türkiye and the Syrian Arab Republic.
 Turkey shares its longest common border with Syria; various geographic and historical links also tie the two neighbouring countries together.

 The traditionally tense relations between Turkey and Syria had been due to disputes including the self annexation of the Hatay Province to Turkey in 1939, water disputes resulting from the Southeastern Anatolia Project, and Syria's support for the Kurdistan Workers' Party (abbreviated as PKK) and the now-dissolved Armenian Secret Army for the Liberation of Armenia (abbreviated as ASALA) which has been recognised as a terrorist organisation by NATO, the EU, and many other countries.
 Relations improved greatly after October 1998, when PKK leader Abdullah Öcalan was expelled by the Syrian authorities.
-However, the Syrian civil war has once again strained relations between the two countries, leading to the suspension of diplomatic contact.
+However, the Syrian civil war once again strained relations between the two countries, leading to the suspension of diplomatic contact.
 A serious incident occurred with the Syrian downing of a Turkish military training flight in June 2012, resulting in Turkey calling an emergency meeting of NATO.

 Syria had maintained an embassy in Ankara and two consulates–general in Istanbul and Gaziantep.
-Turkey had an embassy in Damascus and a consulate–general in Aleppo.
+Turkey has an embassy in Damascus.
 Diplomatic relations between the countries were severed in March 2012, due to the Syrian civil war.
 Turkey is a full member of the Union for the Mediterranean and the Organisation of Islamic Cooperation (OIC) while Syria's membership was suspended due to the civil war.
+After the fall of the Assad regime in late 2024, Turkey was regarded as the biggest winner of the changing situation.
+Ankara quickly restored diplomatic relations with the transitional government in Damascus.

 History

 Turkish rule pre-WWI

-Turkish dynasties managed to rule Syria and the region starting from the Tulunids in the late 9th century, followed by Ikhshidids, Seljuq Empire, Burid dynasty, Artuqids, and Zengids until late 12th century.
-In 1516, Syria was annexed by the Ottoman Empire until the WWI in the early 20th century.
+Turkish dynasties ruled Syria and the region starting with the Tulunids in the late 9th century, followed by the Ikhshidids, Seljuq Empire, Burid dynasty, Artuqids, and Zengids until the late 12th century.
+In 1516, Syria was annexed by the Ottoman Empire and was part of it until WWI in the early 20th century.